jezzsantos/Availabilities/README.md

     ]
 }
 ```
+> Note: Add the `Accept: application/json` header to the request in PostMan

-Now, create a new Booking with this API: `POST https://localhost:5000/bookings` including data such as this:
+Now, create a new Booking with this API: `POST https://localhost:5001/api/bookings` including data such as this:

 ```json
 {
     "startUtc": "2023-01-01T12:00:00.0000000Z",
     "durationInMins": 15
 }
 ```

+> Note: that you should receive a `405-NotImplementedException`, which is the correct response, since at this point, we have no code, and the code just throws a `NotImplementedException`

 ## Step 1